Growing Up in Prison: The Future of Juvenile Life Sentences in America

 Tuesday, April 23, 7-9pm

-In conjunction with Georgetown’s MLK Initiative, the Prisons and Justice Initiative is honored to host an important and timely panel discussion about juvenile life sentences.
+In conjunction with Georgetown’s MLK Initiative, the Prisons and Justice Initiative was honored to host an important and timely panel discussion about juvenile life sentences.

 Locally, the DC Comprehensive Youth Justice Amendment Act and the Incarceration Reduction Amendment Act have resulted in recent and ongoing releases of people who were sentenced to life as juveniles, as long as they have served 20 years and demonstrated transformation such that they no longer pose a threat to public safety.
 Several juvenile lifers have been released over the past year, with many more slated to come home in the coming months and years.

-Our panelists consist of an academic expert on juvenile life sentences, a corrections practitioner who works with this population on a regular basis, a policy leader who advocates for reform, a recently released juvenile lifer, and a currently incarcerated juvenile lifer who hopes to come home soon.
+Our panelists consisted of an academic expert on juvenile life sentences, a corrections practitioner who works with this population on a regular basis, a policy leader who advocates for reform, a recently released juvenile lifer, and a (then) incarcerated juvenile lifer who has been released since this event.

 - Cara Drinan, Professor of Law at The Catholic University of America, and author of The War on Kids: How American Juvenile Justice Lost Its Way